Introduction

 app_id

-, and action.
-It is used to prevent sybil attacks and ensure a user is only able to perform an action once. - Signal: A component of the World ID ZKP; data attached to the proof that cannot be tampered with.
-An example may be a user's choice for a governance proposal.
+. - Signal: A component of the World ID ZKP; data attached to the proof that cannot be tampered with.
+An example may be a user's choice for an election.